,

 I tend to be very open and honest, which has made being vague with a new partner feel uncomfortable.

-Remember – you do not owe anyone an explanation.
+Remember – You do not owe anyone an explanation.

 Just like if I wasn’t in the mood to have sex, no further explanation is required, I’m just not in the mood.
 Not having penetrative sex falls under the same jurisdiction.